KhronosGroup/gltf-asset-auditor/cli-example/README.md

 ## SPDX-License-Identifier: Apache-2.0

-This is a sub-project of the 3DC-Validator which shows how to implement a version from the command line, using Node.js
+This is a sub-project of the glTF Asset Auditor which shows how to implement a version from the command line, using Node.js

-**_NOTE_**: package.json is still pointing to @mikefesta/3dc-validator (development package) because this package has not yet been published to npm with the @khronos namespace.
-This message should be updated once published.

 ### Usage

-This folder, /cli, is designed to be extracted from the main project (3DC-Validator) and run on its own.
+This folder, /cli, is designed to be extracted from the main project (glTF Asset Auditor) and run on its own.

 You need to have **Node.js** installed on your system.
 This project was developed with v16.13.0, but any modern version should work.

 Dependencies need to be installed using npm.
-The main dependency is the 3DC-Validator and chalk is just used to add some color to the output.
+The main dependency is the glTF Asset Auditor and chalk is just used to add some color to the output.

 ```
 npm i
 ```

-The validator is now ready to run and the most basic usage is:
+The glTF Asset Auditor is now ready to run and the most basic usage is:

 ```
 node index.js {schema-json-filepath}.json {glb-model-filepath}.glb